shakfu/py-js/README.md

 Note that for some of the less developed externals and more experimental features please don't be surprised if Max seg-faults (especially if you start experimenting with the cython wrapped `api` module which operates on the c-level of the Max SDK).

 Also note that for `py` and `pyjs` externals the `cmake` build method described does not yet create self-contained python externals which can be used in Max Packages and Standalones.
+The [Building self-contained Python3 Externals for Packages and Standalones](https://github.com/shakfu/py-js/tree/main/source/projects/py#building-self-contained-python3-externals-for-packages-and-standalones) section addresses this requirement.

-The following section addresses this requirement.
+Visit the project-specific links above for more detailed documentation.

 ## Related projects